MoayyadMaraaba/MIS/README.md

 ### Prerequisites
 - Python 3.8+
-- MongoDB
+- MongoDB (Community Edition or Atlas)
-- Node.js (for frontend dependencies, if needed)
+- Web browser (for frontend access)
+- Text editor or IDE (optional for development)

 ### Environment Variables
 Create a `.env` file in the root directory: